yohancreemers/mailjet-sms-php/README.md

 # mailjet-sms-php
-Simple PHP wrapper for the Mailjet API for sending sms
+Simple PHP wrapper for the Mailjet API for sending sms.

 ### Compatibility and depedencies